coder/coder/docs/templates/resource-persistence.md

 such as filesystem volumes, but deleting expensive, reproducible resources such as compute instances.

-By default, all Coder resources are persistent, but there are practices all production templates **must** employ to prevent accidental deletion.
+By default, all Coder resources are persistent, but production templates **must** employ the practices laid out in this document to prevent accidental deletion.

 ## Disabling Persistence

 The [`coder_workspace` data source](https://registry.terraform.io/providers/coder/coder/latest/docs/data-sources/workspace) exposes the `start_count = [0 | 1]` attribute that other
-resources use to become ephemeral.
+resources reference to become ephemeral.

 For example: